Buyer’s Journey Part 3: Your Ideal Customer at Every Stage

-By understanding where your buyer hero is on their journey, the ups and downs that they experience along that path, and the perceptions that shape their thoughts, you and your Development Team can better empathize with the buyer hero and position your product or service along that path.
+By understanding where your buyer hero is on their journey, the ups and downs that they experience along that path, and the perceptions that shape their thoughts, you and your team can better empathize with the buyer hero and position your product or service along that path.

 Let’s dig into what you might ask yourself in each stage of your buyer hero’s journey in order to help them.

 During the awareness stage, your buyer hero is identifying their problem or challenge.
 In order to understand your buyer at this stage, consider the following questions:

 - How does the buyer describe their problem?

 - What kind of research is your buyer doing to find the solution?

 - What consequences might they experience if they put off finding a solution?

 - What misconceptions might the buyer have about addressing their challenge?